icecam0001/startupreccomendation/README.md

-# Open Source Project Recommendation System

 ## The Problem
 One of the biggest problems in the CS community is the struggle to get experience.
-The field is saturated, and actual experience from internships is incredibly difficult to acquire - there just aren't enough spots.
-It creates this frustrating cycle where internships want developers with experience while simultaneously preventing those developers from getting it.
+The field is saturated, and actual experience from internships is incredibly difficult to get - there just aren't enough spots.
+It creates this frustrating cycle where companies want interns with experience while simultaneously preventing those developers from getting it.

 There's no shortage of open-source projects on GitHub that need contributors, but there's no streamlined platform for posting and discovering these opportunities.
 I'm hoping this system not only helps developers find projects to contribute to but also encourages more people to build and share cool things together.
 I'm hoping in a couple months when this project materializes, we might see an increase in the total number of open-source projects instead of the current negative feedback loop where finding projects is as hard as finding contributors.